Our Manali Leh Bicycle Trip – All You Need To Know – UP TO DATE

 2. Slow Ascent, Avoid Overexertion: Take a gradual approach to ascending to higher altitudes, avoiding rapid changes.
 This helps the body acclimate to the changing environmental conditions.
 Overexertion should be minimized to prevent undue stress on the body during the acclimatization process.

-3. Hydrate, Hydrate, Hydrate: Maintain proper hydration levels by consistently drinking an ample amount of water.
-Staying well-hydrated aids in coping with the physiological challenges posed by higher altitudes and supports the acclimatization process.
+3. Hydrate, Hydrate, Hydrate: Maintain proper hydration by consistently drinking ample water.
+Staying well-hydrated helps cope with the physiological challenges of higher altitudes and supports acclimatization.

 When the Manali Leh opens